0

 And that’s where I come in.

 In this review, I’ll take ya on an up-close-and-personal tour of everything Sole’s TT8 has to offer.
-I’ll also provide my 2 cents on how this model compares to other similarly-priced treadmills.

 After reading, you should know everything you need to in order to decide whether or not this machine is worth investing in.

-The Sole TT8 Treadmill
+Sole’s TT8 Treadmill

 Before Sole Fitness became one of the hottest home fitness brands around, they were providing hotel chains with light commercial treadmills.